AdobeDocs/experience-manager-cloud-service.en/help/assets/configure-fpo-renditions.md

 You can check the generated FPO renditions after the workflow completes.
 In Experience Manager Assets user interface, click the asset to open a large preview.
 Open the left rail and select **[!UICONTROL Renditions]**.
 Alternatively, use the keyboard shortcut `Alt + 3` when the preview is open.

 Click **[!UICONTROL FPO rendition]** to load its preview.
-Optionally, you can right click the rendition and save it to your file system.
+Optionally, you can right-click the rendition and save it to your file system.
 Check for available renditions in the left rail.

 ![rendition_list](assets/list-renditions.png)